Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 2. Touch Functionality Fails Next

-3. Safety Risk on the Water
+3. It's a Real Safety Issue on the Water

 4. The Longer You Wait, the Less Can Be Saved